jwwangchn/AI-TOD/README.md

 pip install -r requirements.txt
 ```

-**Step 4:** Run the E2E aitodtoolkit and get AI-TOD, it might take around an hour, then the full image sets and annotations of AI-TOD can be found in the **aitod** folder.
+**Step 4:** Run the E2E aitodtoolkit and get AI-TOD, it might take around an hour, then the full image sets of AI-TOD can be found in the **aitod** folder.
 And you can delete other files in other folders to avoid taking up too much space.

 ```
 python generate_aitod_imgs.py